 Due to the historic drought conditions, the OSY has been set at a very low level for the last eight years at 150,000 acre-feet.
-This has resulted in an 18% reduction of the District's annual production right as compared to the long-term average annual production right.
+This has resulted in an 18% reduction in the District's annual production right as compared to the long-term average annual production right.
+As a result of healthy Key Well levels (approximately 240 amsl), the OSY for production year 24-25 was set at 160,000 acre-feet.
 Approximately 40% of water the District pumps from the Basin each year to meet its water system demand requires the District to lease production rights and/or purchase replacement water.

 The District is located within the service area of the regional water supplier, Upper San Gabriel Valley Municipal Water District (Upper District).
 The District relies upon Upper District to deliver replacement water for every acre foot of water produced over the District's annual production right.
 Upper District is a member agency of the Metropolitan Water District of Southern California (MWD), which is the agency that purchases imported water from for replenishment purposes.
 The vast majority of imported water is delivered through the State Water Project (SWP) Delivery System.
 In the past, MWD provided this water at its replenishment water rate.
 Between 2007 and 2010, imported water at the replenishment rate was unavailable for purchase, but was available at the MWD tier 1 and tier 2 untreated water rates, which were substantially higher.
-As a result of the import water pricing change, in May 2009, the rate for the Replacement Water Assessment set by Watermaster was increased from \$251.90 per acre foot to \$450.00.
-In May 2023, the Replacement Water Assessment was set at \$1,106.00 per acre foot for the 2023-24 production year, which equates to a \$854.10 per acre foot increase over the last thirteen years.
+As a result of the import water pricing change, in May 2009, the rate for the Replacement Water Assessment set by Watermaster increased from \$251.90 per acre foot to \$450.00.
+In May 2024, the Replacement Water Assessment was set at \$1,106.00 per acre foot for the 2024-25 production year, which equates to a \$854.10 per acre foot increase over the last fourteen years.

 The District was able to cushion the effect of this increase by purchasing 2,000-acre feet of cyclic storage water (in 2009) at a rate of \$251.90 per acre foot.
 Cyclic storage water, when available, can be purchased by a producer that has a cyclic storage water agreement in place with Watermaster.
 Cyclic storage water is replenishment water that has already been delivered into the Basin, which can be used to offset future replenishment water obligations.
 Currently, the District has 541 AF in its cyclic storage account.
 This water also provides a major benefit during times of drought, like we are currently facing.
-Over the last nine years, the District has also leased groundwater productions rights at a rate 8% to 10% lower than the cost for replacement water, which further reduced the impact of the rising cost of replenishment water.
+Over the last nine years, the District has also leased groundwater productions rights at a rate of 8% to 10% lower than the cost for replacement water, which further reduced the impact of the rising cost of replenishment water.
 The future cost for replenishment water along with groundwater production assessments will continue to have a substantial financial impact on the District in years to come.